leaveoscaralone/react-graphql-project/theory.md

 The developer tools are a great way to inspect and debug your web apps, besides helping you understand how the JavaScript interpreter works and how the code you write is executed.

-To learn this, go through the first two sections (CSS and JavaScript) of the [Chrome DevTools tutorial](https://developers.google.com/web/tools/chrome-devtools/).
+To learn this, go through the “CSS”, “DOM”, and “JavaScript” sections of the [Chrome DevTools tutorial](https://developers.google.com/web/tools/chrome-devtools/).

 ## 4. To regex, or not to regex (3 hrs)